Bounds Green Depot

-Bounds Green TMD (also known as Bounds Green Train Maintenance Centre) is a traction maintenance depot situated in Bounds Green, North London.
+Bounds Green Depot, also known as Bounds Green Train Maintenance Centre, is a traction maintenance depot situated in Bounds Green, North London.
 The depot is to the immediate north of Alexandra Palace railway station.
 It is presently operated by Hitachi and maintains AT300 units for London North Eastern Railway, Hull Trains and Lumo.

 History

 In 1987, the depot had an allocation of Class 08s and HSTs and also maintained main line diesel locomotives.
-In 2021, the Class 91 switched depots from Bounds Green to Neville Hill.
+In January 2021, the Class 91 switched depots from Bounds Green to Neville Hill for the 12 members of the Class earmarked for retention in service.